ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

   end
 ```

-Definitions provided by modules are refered to by adding the module name as a prefix to the their name.
+Definitions provided by modules are referred to by adding the module name as a prefix to the their name.
 ```ocaml
 # Option.map;;
 - : ('a -> 'b) -> 'a option -> 'b option = <fun>